ank198900/tech-blogs/README.md

 - [Strong Blog](https://strongloop.com/strongblog/) -  Blog on articles related to Loopback API generator.

+- [Tech News](https://techherald.in/) - A Technology News Site

+- [Listicles Of AI](https://nextotech.com/) - A Listicle Site on Artificial Intelligence And Machine Learning

 # Contribution

 Interesting contributions are always welcome. :blush: